qwerty12/scoop-alts/README.md

 How do I install these manifests?
 ---------------------------------

 To add this bucket, run `scoop bucket add scoop-alts https://github.com/qwerty12/scoop-alts`.
-To install, do `scoop install <manifest>`.
+To install, do `scoop install scoop-alts/<manifest>`.